Contents

 This will then show any stacks that you have deleted.
 Click on the restore this stack bar (3) of the stack you want to restore.

-You will then see onscreen any open invitations (invitations that do not already have an ePoster/stack linked to them) to which you can restore and link this stack.
-Click on the restore button (4) next to the invite you want to restore and link this ePoster/stack to.
+You will then see onscreen any open invitations (invitations that do not already have stack linked to them) to which you can restore and link this stack.
+Click on the restore button (4) next to the invite you want to restore and link this stack to.
 Your stack will now be restored and you can click on the Edit button to edit it as normal.

 If you do not have any open invitations showing then this is probably because you you have already created a new stack linked to the invite which this deleted stack was previously linked to.
 In that case you should return to the Stacks and delete the new stack you had made.
 This will then open the invite again.
 You can then return to your Deleted Stacks and restore your chosen stack to that invite.

-If you want to preview and check your ePoster in a web browser then you can just press the preview button (1) and the ePoster will open in the viewer.
-What you see here is what your ePoster viewers will see if they are viewing your ePoster in a web browser on a computer or tablet.
-From here you can click on the tiles (2) and check that it is working as you expected.
-Once you are finished then just click on the X button (3) to close the viewer and return to the editor.
+If you want to preview and check your stack in a web browser then you can just press the preview button (1) and the stack will open in the viewer.
+What you see is what viewers of your stack will see if they are viewing your stack in a web browser on a computer or tablet.
+You can click on the tiles (2) and check that it is working as you expected.
+Once you are finished then click on the X button (3) to close the viewer and return to the editor.

-What you see in the preview is exactly what the conference organising team sees when they check and publish your ePoster.
-So the preview allows you to be sure the ePoster is working as you want and you know that the conference team will see exactly the same.
+What you see in the preview is exactly what the conference organising team sees when they check and publish your stack.
+So the preview allows you to be sure the stack is working as you want and you know that the conference team will see exactly the same.

-Things you might want to do when previewing your ePoster include:
+Things you might want to do when previewing your stack include:

 You can change the permissions of your stack to determine who can open it and whether it shows up in searches.